• Skip to main content

 Quest

-Great River Quest is a very fast-paced 24-hour retreat for eighth through 10th-graders!
+Great River Quest is a very fast-paced, 24-hour retreat for 13 to 15 year olds!
 The youth learn about God, friendship and self, all while praying, playing and sharing in an exciting, fun-filled and thoughtful environment.
 These retreats are guided by adults and other teens.

 Caroline Wiewel